luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 title: "Blog 1: Carving Your Own Path in a World of Followers"
 categories: blog
 ---
-# Carving Your Own Path in a World of Followers

 I’ve been talking to friends and colleagues recently, and their struggles with life decisions really stood out.